SEC Fines Investment Advisor under the Safeguards Rule

 R.T.
 Jones Failed to Adopt Written Policies and Procedures Reasonably Designed to Safeguard Customer Information

-Last week the National Law Review posted an article that all investment advisors should read.
+The National Law Review posted an article that all investment advisors should read.
 It is titled, SEC Says No More Mr. Nice Guy on Investment Adviser Cybersecurity

 .
 InvestorFlow received the rights to reuse the article, which can be read here

 The article references the SEC's write-up on the matter

 with R.T.
 Jones.
 Within that SEC document is something that was not touched upon much by the National Law Review, and I'd like to share some thoughts on it here.
 It relates to the protection of data at a third party.

 A while back I spoke with a SANS Institute speaker about a similar R.T.
 Jones situation.
 If you're not familiar with the SANS Institute, this organization